Walter Speedy Sr.: Chicago Trophy Golfer's Club

 In 1937 Chicago Trophy Golfer's Club, which replaced the Pioneer Golf Club, elected Matthew Bivens as President, Ralph Chilton as Vice President, and Al Monroe, the Chicago Defender's sports editor, and publicity director, but no women to the executive committee.
 The Chicago Defender said nearly 2,000 Chicago golfers sought "greater outlets for their golfing talents."
 Three weeks later, Pat Ball told a Defender writer that Chicago would do well in golf this season.
 "We plan to give Walter Speedy, the father of golf in this city, and Joe Louis lifetime honorary memberships," said President Bivens.
 Bivens urged a clubhouse for members, wives, and visitors, suggesting the new club would welcome women and start a women's division immediately.

 Death and legacy

 Walter Speedy suffered pneumonia and died in November 1943.
 Numerous friends, many of them golfers, attended his funeral in Chicago.
 In Springfield, Ohio, where she resided until her death a few years later, his wife Nettie interred his remains next to her parents.
 The Chicago Women's Club changed the name of its annual tournament to the "Walter Speedy Memorial Tournament" in honor of the man who was influential in the club's formation.

-Nettie and Walter had a son named Walter Speedy Jr., who was born in Chicago, Illinois on November 14, 1915 and passed away in January 1993.
+Nettie and Walter had a son named Walter Speedy Jr., who was born in Chicago, Illinois on November 14, 1915 and died in January 1993.